kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Environment example: see .env.example.

+Dev routes
+- Dev-only endpoints under /api/dev/* are mounted only when:
+  - NODE_ENV is not 'production', OR
+  - ALLOW_DEV_ROUTES is set to 'true'
+- In production without ALLOW_DEV_ROUTES=true, these routes are not registered.
+A warning is logged at startup.

 CORS
 - Defaults allow localhost:3000.
 - You can set FRONTEND_ORIGIN or CORS_ORIGINS or define REACT_APP_API_BASE_URL and we infer its origin.